You spent your hard-earned money on a great Breville home espresso machine, and you want to know what the best espresso beans or Breville are.

 Best Italian Espresso Beans (Italian Roast) – Coffee Beans Direct Italian Roast

 This is a thick, creamy, full-bodied gourmet coffee with a strong taste.
-It’s vibrant, aromatic, with notes of smoky molasses and cocoa.
+It’s vibrant, aromatic, with notes of smokey molasses and cocoa.
 They work great in a mocha, latte, drip and as a straight-up espresso.

 Expect a very robust espresso.
 An excellent choice if you are looking for an Italian roast.